samicrusader/WSAClientWrapper/README.md

 # WSAClientWrapper
-Wrapper for used by Windows Subsystem for Android
+Wrapper for Windows Subsystem for Android's WSAClient.exe binary allowing apps to be launched from Administrator elevation by de-elevating to user permissions.